This is a translation from chronicle written by CEO and co-founder Herman Smith, originally published by bygg.no.

 It’s natural that construction companies often start their “AI journey” with horizontal tools like ChatGPT.
 They’re easy to access, easy to experiment with, and a great way to build familiarity with AI.

-But as the industry matures, the limitations become clearer.
-The need for tailored, domain-specific solutions that truly address construction’s unique challenges becomes impossible to ignore.
+But as the industry matures, the limitations become clearer, and the need for tailored solutions that address construction’s actual challenges grows harder to ignore.

 AI is not magic.
 It is a powerful tool when we understand both its possibilities and its limitations.